FreshRSS/FreshRSS/cli/README.md

 cd /usr/share/FreshRSS
 sudo git clean -f -d

-# Update to a newer version of FreshRSS
+# Update to a newer version of FreshRSS,
+# assuming you are on the /master or /dev branch
 cd /usr/share/FreshRSS
 sudo git pull